International prize list of Diplomacy

 Tournaments for the Diplomacy board game have been conducted around the world for decades.

-WorldDipCon
+The World Diplomacy Championship

 During the 1970s, there were very few Diplomacy tournaments outside North America.
 At that time, the winner of the tournament held at American DipCon was considered by the North American players as a world champion of Diplomacy.

-The WorldDipCon (World Diplomacy Convention) was created in 1988 and the winner of the tournament held at this convention becomes the world champion of Diplomacy.
+The World Diplomacy Convention (WorldDipCon or WDC) was created in 1988 and the winner of the tournament held at this convention ("The World Diplomacy Championship") is acknowledged as the World Diplomacy Champion (also called the WDC Champion).

-The players taking the top three places in each WorldDipCon tournament are listed below:
+The location of each WDC, with the players taking the top three places in the tournament held there, are listed below:

-The 2020 event was originally scheduled for Dover, USA, but was postponed due to the COVID-19 pandemic.
+The 2020 event was originally scheduled for Dover, but was postponed due to the COVID-19 pandemic.
 Both the already-selected 2020 (Dover) and 2021 (Bangkok) events were pushed back two years.

+Virtual Face-to-Face

+Online play with real-time voice negotiations, known as virtual face-to-face, became widespread in 2020, leading to three major annual competitions with global participation.

+Virtual Diplomacy Championship (VDC)

+The VDC is an open tournament held over a single weekend in December.
+Rounds are scheduled to be convenient to players around the world.

+Virtual Diplomacy League (VDL)

+The VDL is an open league with monthly gamedays and rounds convenient to players around the world.
+The season culminates in a championship game held in January.

+Diplomacy Broadcast Network Invitational (DBNI)

+The DBNI is an invitational tournament held annually in February.
+Players earn invitations based on their performance at a wide variety of Diplomacy competitions over the previous year, including in-person face-to-face, virtual face-to-face, and extended deadline online play.
+The champion receives the title "DBN Diplomat of the Year".

 Online Diplomacy Championship

 Created in 2015, the Online Diplomacy Championship occurs once every two years, rotating between a number of Diplomacy websites.
 The winner is considered to be the World Champion of Online Diplomacy, a format in which phases are processed once every one or two days, and all correspondence is sent in written form via the host site.
 Players in online tournaments typically play under pseudonyms, and accept the title under these names.

 The players taking the top three places in each ODC tournament are listed below.